Business

 This interview has been edited for clarity and length.

-Sullivan: We started seven years ago, me and my cofounder, Dr. Alex Jovanovich.
+Steve Sullivan: We started seven years ago, me and my cofounder, Dr. Alex Jovanovich.
 We’ve been starting businesses for like 20 years, but this is the first one that really took off.
-Before this we were doing prescription skin care online, the brand was Dermacare.
+Before this we were doing prescription skin care online; the brand was Dermacare.
 Companies like Musely and Curology are doing that business model now.

-We launched around the same time as Hims & Hers and Ro but we were the compounded version, which we thought was a good opportunity to brand our service better.
+We launched around the same time as Hims & Hers and Ro, but we were the compounded version, which we thought was a good opportunity to brand our service better.
 You have Hims and Ro now building a platform for all types of medications, where we stick with tablets for better sex.

 The idea is to keep very true to the brand.
 I want BlueChew to be synonymous with better sex.
-Going forward we might launch other brands or other concepts — we’re always entertaining other business models — but BlueChew is specifically for better sex.
+Going forward, we might launch other brands or other concepts — we’re always entertaining other business models — but BlueChew is specifically for better sex.

-Fast-forward to now, we have in-house creative, in-house engineering, our own pharmacies, our own telemedicine group.
+Fast-forward to now, and we have in-house creative, in-house engineering, our own pharmacies, our own telemedicine group.
 It’s been a fun ride.

 Sherwood: You mention that you immediately went to the market with branded compounded versions.
 But now that’s the playbook for everyone.
 Do you think the market is getting saturated?